 Disclaimer: Unitas retains the right, at its sole discretion, to refuse new service to any individual, group, or business.
 Unitas also retains the right to discontinue service to Customers with excessive and/or multiple repeated violations.

-Table C: Methods of Resolution for Violations of Unitas’s Acceptable Use Policy
+Methods of Resolution for Violations of this Acceptable Use Policy

 Step 2: Acknowledgement of violation of AUP: a ticket is generated under the Customer’s master user account with information specific to the violation.
 This ticket will also include any additional facts about the situation and will notify Customer of the action required to resolve the violation.